hgoldfish/qtnetworkng/README.md

 Qt 5 - https://www.qt.io/download

 Supported Platforms
 -----------------------

-Linux, Android and OpenBSD is supported.
+Linux, Android, MacOS, Windows and OpenBSD is supported.

-Macos, iOS is not tested yet, as I have no mac machines.
+iOS is not tested yet, as I have no iOS machines.
+FreeBSD is never tested either.

-Windows is supported partially.
-Because the Qt eventloop is not very efficient, a separate libev event loop is provided in Linux which is not available in Windows.
 GZip compression is not supported under Windows if zlib library not present.

 QtNetworkNg uses more effective boost::context asm code in arm, arm64, x86, amd64 machines, and uses native ucontext or windows fiber API in other architectures.